KeckObservatory/mKTL/doc/example/daemon.rst

 will be populated with default, caching-only instances; this occurs immediately after the :class:`Daemon` invokes :func:`Daemon.setup`.

-Any custom initialization action for the daemon is reasonable to include as a call in :func:`Daemon.setup`, such as initializing a connection to a controller, especially if it is a pre-requisite for any of the custom :class:`Item` subclasses.
+Any application-specific initialization is reasonable to include in :func:`Daemon.setup`, such as initializing a connection to a controller, especially if it is a pre-requisite for any of the custom :class:`Item` subclasses.
 For the example defined here, we only need to instantiate our custom subclasses for each of the different precious metals for which we are